 To set this up you’ll need:

-- An AffiliateWP Professional or Ultimate license
+- An AffiliateWP Professional license (or historical Ultimate license)

 - The Zapier for AffiliateWP pro add-on (ensure you have installed and activated the add-on)